Table of Contents

 Backlighting is a process of leveraging the translucency of glass-like jewelry products by lighting it from behind.
 It’s a flattering lighting setup that provides the product with a crystal-clear look and appeal without distorting its shape.
 Setting up a backlighting technique at home is easy and inexpensive as long as you have the required materials.

 - Arrange your shooting environment

 Locate an appropriate shooting area within your home or workshop – one that gives you the flexibility to move around and is free from any external factors that could damage the jewelry products.
 Jewelry pieces are fragile.
 It’s important that you find a space that wouldn’t scratch or break it.
 Use a strong platform like a table for an elevated photo shoot position that would help level the product and the lighting source, and place your light source directly behind the jewelry.
 Make sure that the jewelry is positioned the way you want it to look in the image and adjust the lighting source so that it hits directly through the glass without losing its shape.
 By correctly positioning your light source from behind, the edges, outer lines, and shape of your jewelry should become more prominent and well-defined.

 When you’re done arranging and preparing your shooting area, find a light diffuser and foam core boards.
 The former should be positioned between your light source and your product and the latter under and on both sides of the product.
-The foam core will act as a light reflector evenly distributing the light around the subject while also controlling and eliminated harsh reflections and other undesirable blemishes.
+The foam core will act as a light reflector evenly distributing the light around the subject while also controlling and eliminating harsh reflections and other undesirable blemishes.
 For best result, you can also try adding another reflector on top of the product to have the light reflected back to it from the top.

 If you don’t have a foam core board, you can use alternatives as light reflectors and diffuser.
 For example, a roll of white paper or pure white fabric.

 2. Side lighting